PemiCrown/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv : To print environment/global variables;
 set : To print local global  variables & its functions;
 BEST="School" : To create a local variable;
+export BEST="School" : To create a global variable;